 - Nausea and vomiting

 Women are more likely than men to get a UTI.
 One reason for this is that women have a shorter urethra than men do, and it is closer to the anus.
+Both of these reasons explain why bacteria can reach the bladder more easily in women.
 Sexual activity also increases a woman's risk of UTI.

 The drop in estrogen levels that women experience after menopause also can make the urinary tract more vulnerable to infection, according to the Mayo Clinic.

 Blockages of the urinary tract, such as those caused by a kidney stone or an enlarged prostate, can block the flow of urine and increase the risk of UTI.

 People with an impaired immune system, such as those with diabetes and other conditions, have a decreased ability to fight off infections, which can increase the risk of UTI.

 People who have a urinary catheter are also at increased risk for UTI.

-Usually, a urinary tract infection is treated with antibiotics to prevent it from spreading to the kidneys.
-Patients should finish their prescribed antibiotics, even if symptoms disappear, because not finishing a course of antibiotics may allow the infection to return.
+Usually, a urinary tract infection is treated with antibiotics to prevent the infection from spreading to the kidneys.
 Symptoms of a bladder infection usually go away within one to two days after starting antibiotics.

 Women with recurrent UTIs — meaning having more than two or three UTIs in a year — may be told to take antibiotics after sexual activity to prevent infection.
 Longer courses of antibiotics, or stronger doses, also may be required for people with recurrent infections.

 A more severe infection of the kidneys may require hospital treatment.
 Hospital treatment involves injecting fluids and antibiotics through a vein.
 Some people may need surgery if the infection is caused by a problem with the structure of the urinary tract, according to the NIH.